 The celestial sphere is a model of the objects in the sky as viewed from an observer on Earth.
 The concept of the celestial sphere is often used in navigation and positional astronomy.
-The purpose of this Demonstration is to visualize the basic principles behind changes in the appearance of the celestial sphere as, it varies with the observer's latitude, time of year, and time of day.
+The purpose of this Demonstration is to visualize the basic principles behind changes in the appearance of the celestial sphere.
+As it varies with the observer's latitude, time of year, and time of day.

 A simplified model is used, in which the Earth moves in a circular orbit around the Sun.
 The speed of Earth in its orbit is assumed constant.
 At the observer's longitude, equinoxes occurs at noon on March 21 and September 21.
 Solstices occurs at noon on June 21 and December 21.
 For simplicity, the year is assumed to have 360 days, divided into 12 months of 30 days each.

 To use: select the Earth observer's latitude and time and check the objects you wish to view.
 Click and drag the mouse over the sphere to change your viewpoint, looking from outside the celestial sphere.
 Or, for better control, use the "pan" sliders.
+Additional information is shown in tooltips, when mousing over Sun or star.

 The obliquity of the ecliptic is set to 23.43929°.